Back to Top

 • You focus your marketing dollars only on interested prospects.

-Unlike traditional advertising (flyers, print ads, etc.), Google ads reach people in the exact moment they’re searching for your services, which significantly increases the chance they’ll contact you.
+Unlike traditional advertising (flyers, print ads), Google Ads reach people in the exact moment they're searching for your services, which significantly increases the chance they'll contact you.

 How Landscapers Can Use Google Ads to Get More Leads

-1. Target high-profit services: Focus your ads on services that bring in the most revenue, such as:
+• Target high-profit services: Focus your ads on services that bring in the most revenue, such as landscape installations, hardscaping, outdoor lighting, seasonal cleanups, and irrigation systems.

-2. Create landing pages for each service: If you're advertising hardscape design, send visitors to a page specifically about that—not your general homepage.
+• Create landing pages for each service: If you're advertising hardscape design, send visitors to a page specifically about that, not your general homepage.
 This increases conversion rates and lowers cost per lead.

-3. Use location-based targeting: Set your ads to appear only in specific zip codes, neighborhoods, or cities you serve.
-That way, you’re not wasting your ad spend on clicks outside your service area.
+• Use location-based targeting: Set your ads to appear only in specific zip codes, neighborhoods, or cities you serve.

-4. Include strong calls to action: Your ads should speak to the homeowner’s need and offer a clear next step: “Schedule your free design consultation today” or “Book your spring cleanup—slots are filling fast!”
+• Include strong calls to action: Your ads should speak to the homeowner's need and offer a clear next step, like "Schedule your free design consultation today" or "Book your spring cleanup.
+Slots are filling fast."

-5. Monitor and optimize frequently: Track which ads are generating the most leads and which keywords are driving quality traffic.
-Platforms like Scorpion’s RevenueMAX use AI to automatically analyze ad performance and adjust spending to focus on the highest ROI opportunities.
+• Monitor and optimize frequently: Track which ads are generating the most leads and which keywords are driving quality traffic.
+Scorpion's RevenueMAX uses AI to automatically analyze ad performance and adjust spending to focus on the highest ROI opportunities.

 6. Publish Helpful, Local Blog Content

-Your website isn't just an online brochure—it's a lead generation machine.
-And one of the best ways to fuel that machine is through engaging, informative blog content.
+Your website isn't just an online brochure.
+It's a lead generation machine.
+One of the best ways to fuel that machine is through engaging, informative blog content.

-When homeowners search online for landscaping advice, inspiration, or solutions to outdoor issues, you want your business to be the one they find.
-By publishing helpful blog posts, you position yourself as the local expert, build trust with potential clients, and increase your chances of being their first call when they’re ready to hire.
+When homeowners search online for landscaping or lawn care advice, inspiration, or solutions to outdoor issues, you want your business to be the one they find.
+By publishing helpful blog posts, you position yourself as the local expert, build trust with potential customers, and increase your chances of being their first call when they're ready to hire.

 Why Blogging Helps Landscapers Generate Leads

-2. Builds trust and authority: When someone reads your blog and finds useful tips or clear explanations, it builds confidence in your expertise.
-It’s like a free consultation—and it often leads to, “Okay, I want these guys to handle my yard.”
+2. Builds trust and authority: When someone reads your blog and finds useful tips, it builds confidence in your expertise.
+It's like a free consultation, and it often leads to, "Okay, I want these people to handle my yard."

 What Kind of Blog Posts Should Landscapers Publish?